Decommissioning of older installations¶

 For courses you won’t teach again but wish to preserve, you can create a backup file and download it to your device.

-What problems can occur with courses transferred from ELF3?¶
+What problems can occur with courses transferred from the oldest installation?¶

 Some modules—specifically the Gallery image module and specific Folder module customizations—are no longer supported and cannot be transferred to the current system.

-Unlike standard transfers, dictionary entries from the Dictionary module won’t be preserved when transferring from ELF3.
+Unlike standard transfers, dictionary entries from the Dictionary module won’t be preserved.
 You can import dictionary data (official documentation) separately or request assistance from the user support staff for additional transfers.

 The decommissioning will proceed as follows:

-- In April 2025, ELF3 will be disconnected from newer installations, ending the ability to transfer courses.
+- In April, the oldest installation will be disconnected from newer installations, ending the ability to transfer courses.

-- From April to September 14, 2025, you can request course transfers from ELF3 to the ELF 25/26 installation.
+- From April by the start of the fall semester, you can request course transfers from the oldest installation to the new installation.

-- The 25/26 installation will launch in August, and the user support staff will begin transferring requested courses.
+- The new installation will launch in August, and the user support staff will begin transferring requested courses.

-- The installation will be permanently deleted on December 31, 2025.
+- The installation will be permanently deleted at the end of the year.

-Since autumn 2020, ELF3 has been an archive installation, preserving course content, study materials, and learning outcomes from its active period.
+These installations have been an archive installations, preserving course content, study materials, and learning outcomes from their active period.
 It has allowed students to access their enrolled courses and instructors to transfer courses for re-teaching.

 The five-year termination requirement exists for several reasons: